 Humans are capable of saccade shifts of speeds up to \SI{700}{\degree / \second}~\cite{zuberPeakVelocity}.
 A saccade shifts the fixation of a camera from one point to another.
 A saccade consists of pure eye motion with no head motion.
 When a camera is fixated on a point, that point is projected on the principal point of the camera.
 Similar to other saccade methods, we assume the principal point is located at the image center.
-In a saccade, the amount of movement is calculated, and then the camera moves rapidly toward the target in a swift motion.
+In a saccade, the target point is determined and the amount of movement is calculated, and then the camera moves rapidly toward the target.
 Methods for determining the next fixation point are outside the scope of this paper.
 We assume that a target point is given in image coordinates relative to one of a set of calibration images, as described later.

-Fig.~\ref{fig_sac} shows a sample saccade.
+Fig.~\ref{fig_sac} shows the start and end points of a saccade.
 Fig.~\ref{fig_before_sac} shows the state before saccade execution.
 The red point is the image center, and the green point is the target point where we wish to fixate.
 Fig.~\ref{fig_after_sac}, centered at the green point, shows the state after a precise saccade execution.

-What makes this a difficult task to solve is that in practice it is difficult to construct a device that it rotates the camera about the camera's optical center.
+What makes this a difficult task to solve is that, in practice, it is difficult to construct a device that rotates the camera about the camera's optical center.
 Difficult to estimate offsets between the motor axes and the optical ones complicates the accurate estimation of the appropriate motor rotations.
 Here, we propose a data-driven method to avoid explicitly modelling and calibrating the relationship between the motor rotational axes and the change in saccade direction.

 Our approach relies on a set of calibration views of a calibration target that enables estimation of a homography between the views of any two images in the calibration set.
 This allows us to map the center of each calibration image to the calibration image corresponding to the pixel location of the planned saccade.
 Since not all motor states are recorded in the calibration data collection, some interpolation process is required to approximate unseen views.
 The set of calibration mappings is used along with the known pan and tilt values of the calibration images to estimate the pan and tilt values required for the saccade.
 This process is applied separately to the left and right cameras using the pan and tilt motions needed for a simple saccade.
 It can easily generalize to cyclotorsion, which may be additionally needed for off-horopter binocular fusion (ongoing work).